Ubercart Affiliate v2 Drupal Module

 Configuring an Affiliate Program

 The configuration page is located at the Drupal path admin/store/settings/affiliate, and can be found via the menu options Administration > Store > Configuration > Affiliates.
 That page's contents are organized into five tabs: Manage, Reports, Banner/Links, Commissions, and Settings.
 The first two are results pages, and thus are empty when the module is first enabled.
-(We will return to those later.)
+(I will return to those later.)

 On the "Banner/Links" page, one can specify one or more image HTML elements, in the "Affiliate Banner Templates" textarea, which will be given affiliate links.
 Unfortunately, there's no explanation of what directory to which the image file paths will be relative.
 In the "Affiliate Text Link Template" field, one can specify some raw text or HTML, which will also be given an affiliate link.
 It is not clear as to why only one can be specified, even though multiple images can be.
 The third field is the template for the HTML code generated by the export capability in the affiliate's panel.
 It supports placeholders — [LINK], [TITLE], [IMG], [DESCRIPTION], [PRICE] — which sadly uses a nonstandard format for its tokens.